Call Us Toll-Free: 1-866-468-6866

 *=PRIVATE SOURCE ONLY

-DTN WEEKLY ROUND UP: Last week, the bulk of the light business took place on
+DTN WEEKLY ROUND UP: The bulk of trade took place late Friday afternoon last

-to $257, roughly steady to $1 lower than the prior week's weighted averages.
+live business was reported at $258, $1 lower than the prior week's weighted

-cutoff, so it will be interesting to see just how many cattle moved and what
+the mandatory cutoff, so it will be interesting to see just how many cattle

 The Friday afternoon Daily Direct Slaughter Cattle report lists week-to-date

-will likely be much different when the weekly summaries come out.
-According
+will be extremely different when the weekly summaries come out.
+According to

-to the Daily Livestock and Poultry Slaughter Report, Friday's slaughter
+the Daily Livestock and Poultry Slaughter Report, Friday's slaughter totaled

-ago.
-Saturday's kill was estimated at 8,000 head, bringing the weekly total
+Saturday's kill was estimated at 4,000 head, bringing the weekly total to

 average.

-DTN MORNING COMMENTS: It looks to be a typically quiet Monday morning in
+DTN MORNING COMMENTS: It looks to be a typically quiet Monday morning with

-established, and significant trade volume will likely be delayed until later
+not established, and significant trade volume will likely be delayed until

-in the week.
-Beef cutouts are expected to be lower with light box movement.
+much later in the week.
+Beef cutouts are expected to be lower with light box

 NOTE: Price and volume information listed on this page is supplied by DTN